The ICSCREAM methodology: Identification of penalizing configurations in computer experiments using screening and metamodel -- Applications in thermal-hydraulics: Description of the thermal-hydraulic use cases and datasets

-The inputs corresponding to the third type have to be taken at their worst-case values (corresponding to the maximal value that can be reached by the PCT) \cite{chalec16,lecsau19,lar19}.
-These worst-case (or penalizing) values are unknown and a domain of variation of each input is given.
-In our use-case, these two inputs correspond to the size of the break (denoted $X_{127}$ in the dataset) and the stopping time of the primary pumps (denoted $X_{143}$ in the dataset), which are statistically dependent.
-The two scenario inputs whose penalizing values must be identified will be denoted $\mathbf{X_{pen}}\subset \mathbf{X}$.
+All the inputs of types $1$ and $2$ are independent. \revB{Their detailed list, as well as their probability distribution and range of variations, are not given due to industrial confidentiality.} The scenario inputs (type $3$) are independent with those of the two other groups but some dependency might exist among them.
+Usually, the inputs corresponding to type 3 have to be taken at their worst-case values (corresponding to the maximal value which can be reached by the PCT) for \revB{safety demonstration} \cite{chalec16,lecsau19,lar19}.
+In practice, these worst-case values are unknown and only a domain of variation of each input is given. \revA{Thus, the idea is to find the penalizing values for these scenario inputs.}